Lots to explore

-Alston is a Walkers are Welcome town and there are many self guided trails to follow too – pick up a walks leaflet on sale in the ticket office.
+Alston welcomes walkers and there are many self guided trails to follow – pick up a walks leaflet on sale in the ticket office.
 And if you want to explore by bicycle the C2C passes through and the South Tyne Trail is a lovely level access route linking up to the Hadrian cycleway.

 The Hub Museum is housed in the former railway goods shed, which is the large grey stone building located on the opposite side of the road to Alston railway station.
 It contains a selection of local transport and household exhibits along with historic photographs, posters and memorabilia of the local area, illustrating life in the ‘good old days’.

-The Hub Museum is well worth a visit and usually open on our train operating days – Tuesdays, Thursdays, Saturdays and Sundays between 11.00 am and 4.00 pm, and is managed by the Alston Goods Shed Trust, which was set up by local business people.
+The Hub Museum is well worth a visit and usually open on our train operating days.
+It is managed by the Alston Goods Shed Trust, which was set up by local business people.
 Admission is by donation and annual membership to the Alston Goods Shed Trust costs £5.00.

 For further information – contact the The Alston Goods Shed Trust, Alston, CA9 3HN, by telephone on 01434 382272, 01434 381609 or 01434 672306.

 From Alston Station you can walk along the South Tyne Trail, or if you are feeling more adventurous take a walk into the town and follow circular walks either along the River South Tyne down to Garrigill, a round trip approximately 8 miles, or alternatively follow the River Nent via Blagill and the waterfalls a round trip approximately 4 miles or even continue all the way to Nenthead.